 He stares out across the lab, pulls the goggles off his forehead.
 He’s holding the empty vial in his right hand.
 “I picked the wrong one,” he says.

-He bursts from behind one of the shelves.
-He’s got a pistol in his hands.
+He bursts from behind a shelf with a pistol in his hands.
 “Listen,” he says.
-“I can fix this, I can. . .I don’t want to use this. . .”
-He raises the gun, cradles it in his gloved hands like a man holding a bomb.
+“I can fix this, I can I—I don’t want to use this,” He raises the gun, cradles it in his gloved hands like a man holding a bomb.

 “You tried to kill me,” I croak.